 - Inverted in Turtles Forever, where cutting the juice almost results in the multiverse getting wiped out.

-- One episode of Batman: The Animated Series has Harley Quinn sending Catwoman down a Conveyor Belt-O-Doom.
+- Batman: The Animated Series: The episode "Almost Got 'Im" has Harley Quinn sending Catwoman down a Conveyor Belt-O-Doom.
 When Batman turns up, Harley claims that he doesn't have enough time to beat her and save Catwoman.
 Cue the camera panning out slightly to show Batman standing right next to the master switch, which he promptly flips.

 - Used in Xiaolin Showdown, with one episode having Jack Spicer attack the heroes with a massive robot made of junk in a landfill site type area, except he had the thing plugged into the mains via an extension cord, so before a proper battle got underway, the thing just moved slightly forward, the plug came out and it immediately lost all power.